Modern Machine Learning for LHC Physicists: Classification

 We can compare the term in the brackets with the Bernoulli distribution in Eq.\eqref{eq:def_bernoulli}, which gives the probability distributions for two discrete outcomes.
 We find that an interpretation in terms of the Bernoulli distribution requires for the outcomes and the expectation value

-This means that our learned probability distribution has a Bernoulli form and works on signal or background jets and events, encoding the signal vs background expectation value encoded in the trained model.
+This means that our learned probability distribution has a Bernoulli form and works on signal or background jets and events, encoding the signal vs background expectation value encoded in the trained network.

 If we follow this line of argument, our classification network should encode and return a signal probability for a given jet or event, which means the final network layer has to ensure that the network output is $f_\theta(x) \in [0,1]$.
 For usual networks this is not the case, but we can easily enforce this by replacing the ReLU activation function in the network output layer with a \underline{sigmoid} function,